 I push myself to make photographs of what I see in my mind; I try to avoid the typical photo that other photographers have made.
 I refrain from the mundane or boring image that I have seen countless times before – the lonely rock, the winding brook, the tall mountain, the gnarly tree, and so on.
 Yes, I do make such photographs too, however, I get them out of my system and sincerely try to hide them from my audience; I do not want to bore you.
-Further disclosure: there was a time in my early career when that is all I did, I photographed everything that was in front of me.
+Further disclosure: there was a time in my early career when that was all I did, I photographed everything that was in front of me.
 I would return from a photography trip with hundreds of rolls of film and look for that one special image.
-It was the machine gun approach: shoot as many as possible, I was bound to hit something.
+It was the machine gun approach: shoot as many frames as possible, I was bound to hit something.

 Over time I began to realize that if I ever wanted to be more than a landscape Xerox machine, I had to bring my A-Game to creativity; I had to see and think differently.
 The simplest analogy: if I were a painter, was I painting houses or painting paintings?
 I wanted the latter for my photography.

 Being creative is not easy; it takes serious effort and focus.
 Often, when I look at the landscape, I see images that have been done before (by me and others).
 I avoid those photographs because they detract from the time I have to create the wow image.

 In the above image, I was captivated by the stark Canadian landscape.
 I drove along the road for countless miles without stopping; I knew that without a mental vision for an image I would merely photograph mundane elements and waste the time that could be used when I thought of an original idea.
 And then I found these animal tracks and made this photograph.